 Getting underway very shortly is the second round of TV election debates.
 Last week, David Cameron and Ed Miliband appeared on Channel 4 and Sky News in separate Q&A sessions.

 Tonight, the British public will see the leaders of the Conservatives, Labour, the Lib Dems, UKIP, the Greens, the SNP and Plaid Cymru.

 Here's a brief summary of their respective leaders:

-- UKIP – Nigel Farage: His main target will be the PM.
+UKIP - Nigel Farage: His main target will be the PM.
 He will target broken promises on a referendum, the impossibility of renegotiating a new deal with the EU and a failure by the Conservatives to control immigration.
-Nigel’s points of attack are clear and predictable.
-Seen widely as the best debator, there are a lot of expectations on Farage and I’m half expecting him to flop.
+Nigel's points of attack are clear and predictable.
+Regarded as the best debater, there are a lot of expectations on Farage though I'm half expecting him to flop.

 Greens - Natalie Bennett: Standing on the left of politics, the Green's natural enemies are the Tories and UKIP.
 However, they'll be attacking Labour in order to win votes from them.
 Natalie Bennett has an awful track record for messing up live interviews so expectations on her are pretty much below zero.
 I can't see her being a surprise package.

 SNP - Nicola Sturgeon: A slightly different leader to her predecessor Alex Salmond to say the least.
 Nevertheless, she is very competent and a good speaker.
 She'll be fiery, no doubt, but will it play well with a UK-based audience as opposed to the Scottish audience she is used to?

 Plaid Cymru - Leanne Wood: She's probably the one you're least likely to have heard of.
 Plaid are not the most popular party in Wales and there's little sign of that changing.
 No doubt that Leanne Wood will be sticking to Welsh issues alone and I doubt that she'll add much to the debate.